2013 Campeonato Brasileiro Série D

-In 2013, the Campeonato Brasileiro Série D, the fourth division of the Brazilian League, will be contested for the fifth time in history.
+The 2013 Campeonato Brasileiro Série D was the fifth edition of the Campeonato Brasileiro Serie D, the fourth division of the Brazilian League.

-It will be contested by 40 clubs, four of which will eventually qualify to the Campeonato Brasileiro Série C to be contested in 2014.
+It was contested by 40 clubs, four of which were promoted to the 2014 Campeonato Brasileiro Série C.

 Competition format

 The 40 teams are divided in eight groups of 5, playing within them in a double round-robin format.
 The two best ranked in each group at the end of 10 rounds will qualify to the Second Stage, which will be played in home-and-away system.
 Winners advance to Third Stage.
 The quarterfinal winners will be promoted to the Série C 2014.
 As there is no Série E, or fifth division, technically there will be no relegation.
 However, teams who were not promoted will have to re-qualify for Série D 2014 through their respective state leagues.The competition can also be considered as 4 mini-tournaments (Group 1+2;3+4;5+6;7+8) because according to the playoff-structure, exactly one team of each "mini-tournament" will be promoted.